GraceBrigham/582Project/README.md

 ### Abhika Mishra and Grace Brigham

-This is the code and image repository for our CSE582 (Ethics in AI) course project.
+This is the repository for our CSE582 (Ethics in AI) course project.

 ## Image Generation